ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 ## Overview

+{{% pageinfo %}}
 The High-Performance Computing Center (HPCC) provides state-of-the-art research computing infrastructure and training accessible to all UCR researchers and affiliates at low cost.
 This includes access to the shared HPC resources and services.
+{{% /pageinfo %}}

 ## How to find relevant information quickly?

 ### Menubar usage and searching

-The navigation menus on the top provide links ot the main content categories.
+The navigation menus on the top provide link to the main content categories.
-The navigation bars to the left and right link the corresponding subpages and the table of content of each page, respectively.
+The navigation bars to the left and right link to the corresponding subpages and the table of content of each page, respectively.
 A search function is available in the top right corner to find specific pages via keyword searches.